dloss/klp/README.md

 * absolute time: `--from ISODATETIME` and `--to ISODATETIME`
 * relative from now: `--since INTERVAL` and `--until INTERVAL`
+* timespan, computed from program start: `--duration INTERVAL`
-* timespan, computed from program start or first event shown: `--duration INTERVAL`, `--timespan INTERVAL`
+* timespan, computed from first event shown: , `--timespan INTERVAL`

 Timespans can be specified with these units (for example: `--since 1w2h3.2s`):